-Today we’re going to go through how to trace your sewing patterns.
+In this post we’re going to show you how to trace sewing patterns!

 Are you sold?
 Great!
 Then here’s how to do it…